redvinaa/kodo-nav2-patrol/README.md

 ```

 This starts Gazebo (headless), spawns the robot, brings up Nav2, opens RViz,
-and starts the `patrol_executor` node ready to receive patrol commands.
+starts the `patrol_executor` node, and launches the web interface on port 8080.

 Optional overrides: